When Legends Rise

-When Legends Rise is the seventh studio album by American rock band Godsmack.
+When Legends Rise is the eighth studio album by American rock band Godsmack.
 It was released on April 27, 2018.
 It marks the band's first album away from heavy metal into a more hard rock sound.
 The album's first single, "Bulletproof", was released ahead of the album in February 2018.
 All four singles from the album reached number one on the US Billboard Mainstream Rock Songs chart.
 The album became certified Gold by the RIAA in September 2021 for selling over 500,000 copies.